endoflife-date/endoflife.date/products/ubuntu.md

 [^4]: Anyone can use Ubuntu Pro for free on up to 5 machines, or 50 if you are an official Ubuntu Community member.
 [^5]: The difference between these two is unclear, and not explained.
 [^6]: While promised, Canonical doesn't seem to be backporting any security-fixes in the universe repository to users without a Pro subscription.
+[^7]: The announcement for Legacy Support does not clarify which repositories are supported, so this is an estimate.
+[^8]: [Ubuntu Landscape](https://ubuntu.com/landscape/docs/self-hosted-landscape) can manage all versions of Ubuntu above 16.04, and Legacy Support is limited to 14.04 for now.